friends-of-tutorials/securely-transfer-messages/README.md

 * simple key management, it only needs one secret key for ciphering and deciphering
 * a symmetrical cryptosystem is faster than an asymmetrical one
+* suitable for encrypting large amounts of data
 * only a system which possesses the secret key are able to decrypt a message
 * the encryption itself is fully compatible with the confidentiality provisions of information security